Medical expert of the article

 - Proximal forms of progressive spinal amyotrophy.

-- Paraneoplastic disease of the motor neuron.
+- Paraneoplastic motor neuron disease.

 Myopathy

-The first of the "degenerative" myopathies should be considered muscular dystrophy.
-The most frequent clinical variant, manifested in the form of proximal muscle weakness, is the "limb-belt" form of muscular dystrophy.
-The first signs of the disease are found, as a rule, in the 2nd decade of life; the disease is characterized by a relatively benign course.
-It manifests itself with muscle weakness, and then with atrophy of the muscles of the pelvic girdle and the proximal parts of the legs; less often, the muscles of the shoulder girdle also suffer.
-The patient begins to use the characteristic "myopathic" techniques in the process of self-service.
-A specific habit develops with a "duck" gait, hyperlordosis, "pterygoid shoulder blades" and characteristic dysbasia.
-Another form of myodystrophy, Duchenne's pseudohypertrophic myostrophy, is quite easy to diagnose , which, on the contrary, is characterized by rapid progression and debut at the age of 5 to 6 years exclusively in boys.
-Becker 's muscular dystrophy by the nature of muscle involvement is similar to Duchenne's myodystrophy, but differs in a benign course.
-The proximal parts of the hands are involved in the pathological process of face-scapular-brachial muscular dystrophy.
+The first of the "degenerative" myopathies to be considered is muscular dystrophy.
+The most common clinical variant, manifested as proximal muscle weakness, is the "limb-girdle" form of muscular dystrophy.
+The first signs of the disease are usually detected in the 2nd decade of life; the disease is characterized by a relatively benign course.
+It manifests itself as muscle weakness, and then atrophy of the muscles of the pelvic girdle and proximal parts of the legs; less often, the muscles of the shoulder girdle are also affected simultaneously.
+The patient begins to use characteristic "myopathic" techniques in the process of self-care.
+A specific habitus with a "duck" gait, hyperlordosis, "winged shoulder blades" and characteristic dysbasia develops.
+Another form of muscular dystrophy is quite easily diagnosed - pseudohypertrophic Duchenne myodystrophia, which, on the contrary, is characterized by rapid progression and debut at the age of 5 to 6 years exclusively in boys.
+Becker muscular dystrophy is similar to Duchenne muscular dystrophy in the nature of muscle involvement, but is characterized by a benign course.
+The proximal parts of the arms are involved in the pathological process in facioscapulohumeral muscular dystrophy.

 Proximal diabetic polyneuropathy (diabetic amyotrophy)

-Neuralgic amyotrophy (shoulder girdle, pelvic girdle)
+Neuralgic amyotrophy (shoulder girdle; pelvic girdle)

 Myelitis

-Cases of myelitis with the development of proximal paresis have become rare since poliomyelitis practically disappeared from clinical practice.
-Other viral infections caused, for example, by the Coxsackie type A virus, can mimic poliomyelitis neurological syndrome, leading to the development of an asymmetric proximal paresis with no reflexes with a safe sensitivity.
-In the cerebrospinal fluid, increased cytosis, a slight increase in protein level and a relatively low level of lactate are detected.
+Cases of myelitis with the development of proximal paresis have become rare since poliomyelitis has virtually disappeared from clinical practice.
+Other viral infections, such as those caused by Coxsackievirus type A, can mimic the poliomyelitis neurological syndrome, leading to the development of asymmetric proximal paresis with the absence of reflexes with preserved sensitivity.
+Increased cytosis, a slight increase in protein levels, and a relatively low lactate level are detected in the cerebrospinal fluid.

-Guillain-Barre syndrome and other polyneuropathies
+Guillain-Barré syndrome and other polyneuropathies

 Amyotrophic lateral sclerosis

-Progressive spinal amyotrophies
+Progressive spinal muscular atrophy

 Paraneoplastic syndrome